slatedb/slatedb/rfcs/0004-checkpoints.md

 The writer will also support initializing a new database from an existing checkpoint.
 This allows users to “fork” an instance of slatedb, allowing it to access all the original db’s data from the checkpoint, but isolate writes to a new db instance.

 To support this, we add the `Db::open_from_checkpoint` method, which accepts a `source_path` and `source_checkpoint`.
-When initializing the db for the first time (detected by the presence of a manifest), the writer will do the following:
+When initializing the db for the first time (detected by the absence of a manifest), the writer will do the following:
-1. Read the source manifest MC at `source_checkpoint`.
+1. Read the source manifest MC at `source_path`.
 2. Copy over any WAL SSTs between `last_compacted_wal_id` and `wal_id_last_seen`
 3. Verify that `source_checkpoint` is present and not expired.
 Create a new checkpoint in the source database with the `manifest_id` as `source_checkpoint`.
 4. Compute an initial manifest for the new DB.
 The new manifest will set its fields as follows